HabanaAI/gaudi-pytorch-bridge/docs/Pytorch_Operators.rst

-cumprod                                  Yes      Yes      Yes     No        Yes      Yes       No        Yes      Yes    torch cumsum                                   Yes      Yes      Yes     No        Yes      Yes       No        Yes      Yes    torch diag                                     Yes      Yes      Yes     No        No       No        No        No       No     torch digamma                                  Yes      Yes      Yes     No        Yes      Yes       Yes       Yes      Yes    torch div                                      Yes      Yes      Yes     No        Yes      Yes       Yes       Yes      Yes    torch divide                                   Yes      Yes      Yes     No        Yes      Yes       Yes       Yes      Yes    torch dot                                      Yes      Yes      Yes     Yes       Yes      Yes       No        No       No     torch
+cumprod                                  Yes      Yes      Yes     No        Yes      Yes       No        Yes      Yes    torch cumsum                                   Yes      Yes      Yes     No        Yes      Yes       No        Yes      Yes    torch diag                                     Yes      Yes      Yes     No        No       No        No        No       No     torch digamma                                  Yes      No       No      No        Yes      Yes       Yes       Yes      Yes    torch div                                      Yes      Yes      Yes     No        Yes      Yes       Yes       Yes      Yes    torch divide                                   Yes      Yes      Yes     No        Yes      Yes       Yes       Yes      Yes    torch dot                                      Yes      Yes      Yes     Yes       Yes      Yes       No        No       No     torch